mhayashi1120/Gauche-text-relative-date/README.md

 - fuzzy-parse-relative-seconds

 This package roughly computed as Year (= 365 days) Month (= 30 days) .
-And not been considered to try exact parsing.
+And **NOT** been considered to try exact parsing and point exact time.

 ## Examples (relative-date->date):